eric-jm-lang/pKa_analysis_scripts/README.md

-the `AVERAGE_pKa.dat` files calculated with `analyse_pka_global.py` both in the presence and abscence of effector,and an Identifier.dat file which is extracted from one .pka file (the summary section where the residues are listed i.e. the 'SUMMARY OF THIS PREDICTION' section - an example is given 'Example_Identifier.dat').
+the `AVERAGE_pKa.dat` files calculated with `analyse_pka_global.py` both in the presence and abscence of effector,and an Identifier.dat file which is extracted from one .pka file (the summary section where the residues are listed i.e. the `SUMMARY OF THIS PREDICTION` section - an example is given 'Example_Identifier.dat').
 Finally a number of parameters need to be added: pH, number of frames in the initial trajectories, etc.

 This script mainly calculates the difference in average interaction between residues in the presence and abscence of effector and then generate